 3. Paying for care

-Many women worry about the costs of medical bills during their pregnancy.
+Many women worry about the costs of medical bills including the checkups and routine screening during their pregnancy.
 However, in several nations, there are many good insurance plans that cover prenatal and natal care.
 Talk to the hospital authorities to know about the available insurance options.

 Frequently Asked Questions